Benjamin Rush: Revolutionary period

 Rush was active in the Sons of Liberty and was elected to attend the provincial conference to send delegates to the Continental Congress.
 Thomas Paine consulted Rush when writing the profoundly influential pro-independence pamphlet Common Sense.
 Starting in 1776, Rush represented Pennsylvania and signed the Declaration of Independence.
 He also represented Philadelphia at Pennsylvania's own Constitutional Convention.

 In an 1811 letter to John Adams, Rush recounted in stark fashion the signing of the Declaration of Independence.
 He described it as a scene of "pensive and awful silence".
-Rush said the delegates were called up, one after another, and then filed forward somberly to subscribe what each thought was their ensuing death warrant.
+Rush said the delegates were called up, one after another, and then filed forward somberly to subscribe to what each thought was their ensuing death warrant.
 He related that the "gloom of the morning" was briefly interrupted when the rotund Benjamin Harrison of Virginia said to a diminutive Elbridge Gerry of Massachusetts, at the signing table, "I shall have a great advantage over you, Mr. Gerry, when we are all hung for what we are now doing.
 From the size and weight of my body I shall die in a few minutes and be with the Angels, but from the lightness of your body you will dance in the air an hour or two before you are dead."
 According to Rush, Harrison's remark "procured a transient smile, but it was soon succeeded by the Solemnity with which the whole business was conducted."

 While Rush was representing Pennsylvania in the Continental Congress (and serving on its medical committee), he also used his medical skills in the field.
 Rush accompanied the Philadelphia militia during the battles after which the British occupied Philadelphia and most of New Jersey.
 He was depicted serving in the Battle of Princeton in the painting The Death of General Mercer at the Battle of Princeton, January 3, 1777 by the American artist John Trumbull.

-The Army Medical Service was in disarray, between the military casualties, extremely high losses from typhoid, yellow fever and other camp illnesses, political conflicts between Dr. John Morgan and Dr. William Shippen, Jr., and inadequate supplies and guidance from the medical committee.
+The Army Medical Service was in disarray, between the military casualties, extremely high losses from typhoid, yellow fever and other camp illnesses, political conflicts between Dr. John Morgan and Dr. William Shippen Jr., and inadequate supplies and guidance from the medical committee.
 Nonetheless, Rush accepted an appointment as surgeon-general of the middle department of the Continental Army.
 Rush's order "Directions for preserving the health of soldiers" became one of the foundations of preventive military medicine and was repeatedly republished, including as late as 1908.
-However, Rush's reporting of Dr. Shippen's misappropriation of food and wine supplies intended to comfort hospitalized soldiers, under-reporting of patient deaths, and failure to visit the hospitals under his command, ultimately led to Rush's resignation in 1778.
+However, Rush's reporting of Shippen's misappropriation of food and wine supplies intended to comfort hospitalized soldiers, under-reporting of patient deaths, and failure to visit the hospitals under his command, ultimately led to Rush's resignation in 1778.